 In 1945 practically the entire Imperial Castle lay in ruins, but important Romanesque and late Gothic sections survived virtually unscathed.
 Immediately after the war, Rudolf Esterer rebuilt the complex almost exactly as he had before the war on the principle of "creative conservation".

-The permanent exhibition in the castle is being redesigned by the Bavarian Palace Department together with the Nuremberg museums.
-The new concept will not only provide clear explanations of the elements and function of the castle in their historical context, but also present information about the Holy Roman Empire of the German Nation and the role of Nuremberg in the late Middle Ages in a vivid and exciting form that will appeal to visitors of all ages.
+The permanent exhibition in the castle was redesigned by the Bavarian Palace Department together with the Nuremberg museums in 2013.
+The new concept shows not only clear explanations of the elements and function of the castle in their historical context, but also presents information about the Holy Roman Empire of the German Nation and the role of Nuremberg in the late Middle Ages in a vivid and exciting form that will appeal to visitors of all ages.